 Nitro RC cars require more maintenance than electric RC cars, making them more time-consuming and expensive.

-The RC cars will need pre and post-run care to keep the vehicle in good condition.
+Nitro-powered RC cars will need pre and post-run care to keep them in good condition.

 After using a Nitro RC car, the following should be done: